Free Claims Adjuster Study Guide

 Here is a question that I remember getting on my exam …

 and I believe there were maybe three to four questions about aleatory or adhesion.

-For example, lets say the damage to your car is $3,000 you have a $500 deductible.
+For example, let’s say the damage to your car is $3,000 you have a $500 deductible.
 You will be indemnified $2,500.
-This will take place even if you have insurance of your car only two months the insurance company will still indemnify you for $2500.
+This will take place even if you have insurance for your car for only two months the insurance company will still indemnify you for $2500.